bevyengine/rfcs/rfcs/12-primitive-shapes.md

 ## Summary

-These geometric primitives, or "primitive shapes", are lightweight types for use across bevy engine crates and as interoperability types for plugins and libraries.
+These geometric primitives, or "primitive shapes", are lightweight types for use across Bevy engine crates and as interoperability types for plugins and libraries.
 The goal is to provide an API that considers ergonomics for the common use cases, such as meshing, bounding, and collision, without sacrificing performance.

 ## Motivation